-Clients, deadlines, and red tape have been known to kill your spirit, leaving you stricken with creative block and 'idea fatigue'.
-I fight back by applying both left and right brain thinking.
+Clients, deadlines and red tape have been known to kill your spirit, leaving you stricken with creative block and 'idea fatigue'.
+Thankfully, there are ways you can fight back.

 01. Harness the power of music

-Studies into whether music boosts productivity have been inconclusive.
-The corporate search for the music Holy Grail to be pumped into the office has failed, and rightfully so.
+Studies (opens in new tab) into whether music boosts productivity have been inconclusive.
+The corporate search for the musical Holy Grail to be pumped into the office has failed, and rightly so.
 We're not bacteria under a grow light, we're human beings with individual tastes.
-I use Spotify, Songza, and Pandora to listen to the music I like, and I encourage my team to do the same.
+I use Spotify (opens in new tab), Google Play (opens in new tab) and Pandora (opens in new tab) to listen to the music I like, and I encourage my team to do the same.

 Many offices are opposed to employees rocking earbuds.
-I certainly don't want an employee plugged into her iPhone during a meeting, but music is important to people.
+I certainly don't want an employee plugged into their iPhone during a meeting, but music is important to people.
 It's a tool that just needs to be used responsibly.
-A recent SOL REPUBLIC study found 62 per cent of Americans view a day without music as worse than one lacking human interaction and 48 per cent of Millennials already use headphones at work every day.
 I say embrace it and impose discipline on it.

 02. Focus on the task at hand

-Creativity may involve the abstract, but it's still critical to stay focused on and disciplined.
+Creativity may involve the abstract, but it's still critical to stay focused and disciplined.
 Nothing kills creativity and grinds work to a halt faster than one too many clicks on your browser or getting sucked into the 'social media stream drain'.
-A Salary.com study found 64 per cent of all employees visit non-work related websites during each work day, while 73 per cent of Millennials waste time online every day.

-The study found the number one reason for e-slacking is boredom.
+Perhaps the number one reason for e-slacking is boredom.
 My employees are excited about what we do, so boredom isn't usually the culprit.
-Even still, the wanton sirens of the Internet are always trying to lull employees from productive work.
-I'm a big fan of Momentum.
-The Google app replaces new tab pages with a personal dashboard that includes an inspirational photo, a motivating quote, current weather conditions, and a daily to do list.
+Even still, the wanton sirens of the internet are always trying to lull employees from productive work.
+I'm a big fan of Momentum (opens in new tab).
+The Google app replaces new tab pages with a personal dashboard that includes an inspirational photo, a motivating quote, current weather conditions, and a daily to-do list.

-At Digital Surgeons we take on big projects for serious clients.
+At my studio, we take on big projects for serious clients.
 To avoid the anxiety of 'The Massive To-Do List', we break things down into smaller 'sprints' and mini to-do lists.
-Taking a page from the Agile manifesto, we seek to maintain a constant 'innovation workflow' by focusing on what we need to do today to move us forward tomorrow.
+Taking a page from the Agile manifesto (opens in new tab), we seek to maintain a constant 'innovation workflow' by focusing on what we need to do today to move us forward tomorrow.
 These sprints allow us to think big, test often, and fail quickly.

 Creativity thrives in a culture where everyone can be creative.
-As a digital-first creative agency, we recognize the importance of analog as a creative catalyst and we're literally tapped into everything that can infuse creativity.
-We provide our staff with breakfast each morning, including healthy snacks like Organic Yogurt and NuGo real dark chocolate bars.
+As a digital-first creative agency, we recognise the importance of analogue as a creative catalyst and we're tapped into everything that can infuse creativity.
+We provide our staff with breakfast each morning, as well as healthy snacks.

-For the times when creative burnout is imminent, leave!
-At Digital Surgeons all our employees receive a complimentary membership to Crossfit (conveniently located within our building), idea-painted rooms, couches and multiple collaboration stations, and a creative loft filled with branded DS notebooks ensure ideas can come from everywhere and aren't bound by digital mediums like a laptops and iPads.
-Sometimes the pen is mightier than the digital sword and is all you need to make ideas happen.
+And when creative burnout is imminent, take a break.
+At Digital Surgeons, all our employees receive a complimentary membership to Crossfit (conveniently located within our building), couches and multiple collaboration stations, and a creative loft filled with branded DS notebooks ensure ideas can come from everywhere and aren't bound by digital mediums like a laptops and iPads.